olivierhagolle/maja_peps/readme.md

 ## Examples

-Full_Maja processing on peps is still a beta version.
-See next section for the older version.
+Full_Maja processing on peps is still an alpha version.
+We need an approval from a manager to open it to all users.
+Meanwhile, go to the **old version** section.

 ### full_maja_process